Skip to content

 • Raw - Displays the raw text of the HTTP response body received from the server.

-• XML - If the received body content is identified as XML, this tab displays nicely formatted XML that is easier to read than the raw response body.
+• XML - If the received body content is identified as XML, this tab displays well-formatted XML, which is easier to read than the raw response body.

 SOAP Script Steps